 What You Need to Know About New Restaurant Expenses

-How Food Cost and Labor Affect the Bottom Line
+How Food Costs and Labor Affect the Bottom Line

 As you create a budget for your new restaurant, including each of these costs will help better plan overall management and help avoid future financial trouble.

 Fixed expenses are those that don’t fluctuate from month to month.
 Mortgage, rent, loan payments, salaried labor are all the same each month, making it easy to budget.
-Other fixed expenses include insurance premiums, license fees, membership fees or dues (such as your local chamber of commerce or small business association membership fees).
-Some fixed expenses only need to be paid once a year – but keeping them in your budget will prevent forgetting about them or last-minute finagling to pay the bills.
+Other fixed expenses include insurance premiums, license fees, and membership fees or dues (such as your local chamber of commerce or small business association membership fees).
+Some fixed expenses only need to be paid once a year, but keeping them in your budget will prevent their being forgotten.

 A good portion of restaurant expenses is fluctuating costs, including food prices, hourly wages, and utilities.
 During the start-up phase of a new restaurant, it can be hard to predict these fluctuating costs accurately.
 However, after a few months, or even a few weeks, you should be able to budget better for these costs, based on your restaurant sales.